-After the implementation of new a building code there is some time lag before we see new buildings completed according to this new code.
-The lag between the date of general permission received (no; rammetillatelse), which decides which code is to be used, and the date at which the building is completed and taken into use, varies a lot depending on such things as the complexity of the site and project, financing and the housing market.
+After the implementation of a new building code, there is some time lag before we see new buildings completed according to this new code.
+The lag between the date of general permission received (no; rammetillatelse), which decides which code is to be used, and the date at which the building is completed and taken into use, varies a lot depending on factors such as the complexity of the site and project, financing and the housing market.